About the Opportunity

 Salary and Benefits

-Excellent employer-paid benefits: medical (includes coverage of gender-confirming health services and procedures), dental, and vision coverage along with disability insurance, employer retirement account contribution, and option for employee to invest in an individual retirement account.
+We offer excellent employer-paid benefits: medical (includes coverage of gender-confirming health services and procedures), dental, and vision coverage along with disability insurance, employer retirement account contribution, and option for employee to invest in an individual retirement account.
+We offer 16 days of accrued vacation annually, along with 3 personal holidays,11 national holidays, and 16 days of accrued wellness/sick leave, as well as a 4 week sabbatical after 5 years of employment.

 Pride Foundation has a 4-day, 32-hour work week, with the option for this position to be entirely remote (either set up to work from home or in co-working space), or to be based out of the Seattle headquarters.
 Candidates must reside within the 5-state region we work in, or be willing to relocate to the region.